nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### 4.2.
 Accessing options: `option`

-Allows you to view and change your user preferences.
+Allows you to view and change various user preferences which can affect other aspects of Mod Happy's operation.
 This command has three different formats, each of which serve a different purpose.

 - **Viewing available configuration options**